cgomez9/gif-browsing-core/README.md

 `docker-compose ps`

 You should have three containers up and running.
 In the next step, you need to enter the container and execute some PHP and Laravel commands to finish the set up.
-To enter to the container, use the following command in project's root:
+Use the following commands in project's root:

-`docker-compose exec core-app bash`
+`docker-compose exec core-app php artisan migrate --seed`

-Once inside the container, you need to run the following four commands:

-`composer install`

-This command it's going to install all project's dependencies.

-`php artisan migrate`

-This command is going to create the entire database structure.
+This command is going to create the entire database structure and it is going to create the test user.
+The email is `test@gmail.com` and the password is `secret`.

-`php artisan passport:install --force`
+`docker-compose exec core-app php artisan passport:install --force`

 This command is going to install the credentials for the JWT authentication.

-`php artisan db:seed`

-This is going to create the test user.
-The credentials are:

-email: test@gmail.com
-password: secret

 And this is it, you now have the core of the app up and running.